 Expertise: Behavioural Economics, Microeconometrics, and Small Business Development

-Caitlin will be graduating with a Master of Commerce in Applied Economics from UCT in 2018.
+Caitlin graduated with a Master of Commerce in Applied Economics from UCT in 2018.
 Her Masters research was focused on the role of firm size and age on small business growth.
 She joined DPRU in March 2018 after working as a junior researcher for J-PAL Africa doing data analysis.
 Before that Caitlin was a junior researcher for the Economics of Tobacco Control Project at UCT.
 She completed her undergraduate degree at Nelson Mandela University, with majors in Economics, Accounting, Auditing, and Tax.
 Caitlin was awarded the top student in the Faculty of Commerce upon graduating.
 She studied her Economics Honours degree at Nelson Mandela University and was the top student in her class.
 Caitlin held a Vice Chancellors Scholarship throughout her studies at Nelson Mandela University and was an Allan Gray Orbis Foundation Fellow.

 Latest Research projects and reports:

 Bhorat, H., Allen, C.S., Hill, R. & Rooney, C. 2019.
 Employment creation potential, labor skills requirements, and skill gaps for young people: A methodological framework.
 Brookings AGI Working Paper, No. 25.